We Resolve Construction Disputes and Keep Projects on Track

 At Lacey Lyons Rezanka, we help a wide range of businesses proactively address the legal issues related to construction and similar projects.
 We are seasoned attorneys who combine decades of legal experience to assist clients in navigating the legal landscape.
 We understand the on-the-ground realities that come with operating a business in Florida, and we work aggressively to help clients meet their specific goals.

 Construction disputes often raise several contract-related issues that are common in a variety of industries.
 But the law is also uniquely complex when it comes to interpreting and enforcing legal agreements related to building projects.
-It is important that anyone negotiating a construction contract or locked in a building contract dispute seek the advice of a seasoned construction law lawyer.
+It is important that anyone negotiating a construction contract or locked in a building contract dispute seek the advice of a seasoned construction litigation lawyer.

-A Melbourne construction litigation attorney at Lacey Lyons Rezanka will take the time to understand your specific situation and tailor a strategy to your individual needs.
+Lacey Lyons Rezanka will take the time to understand your specific situation and tailor a strategy to your individual needs.

 Common Construction Disputes in Florida